For FAQs and current status of services and policies see UW Libraries Operations Updates

 ITU (International Telecommunications Union)

-The International Telecommunication Union (ITU) is an international organizationwhich provides global telecommunication standards.
+The International Telecommunication Union (ITU) is an international organization which provides global telecommunication standards.
 ITU-T Recommendations (standards), form the foundations of the information and communications technologies of today.
-Download over 3000 ITU-T Recommendations for free.
+Get free access to ITU-R and to most "in force" ITU-T Recommendations, as well as numerous other popular publications such as the 2020 Radio Regulations.